Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: More Details of Kernel Density Estimator

 where $(4/3N)^{1/5}$ comes from Eq.~(3.28) by \shortciteA{silverman2018density}, $\mathrm{IQR}$ is the interquartile range of the observations, $\sigma$ is the standard deviation of the observations, and $\Phi: \mathbb{R} \rightarrow [0, 1]$ is the cumulative distribution of $\mathcal{N}(0, 1)$.
 BOHB calculates the bandwidth for each dimension separately and calculates the bandwidth for categorical parameters as if they are numerical parameters.

-\subsubsection{Optuna v3.1.0 Implementation}
+\subsubsection{Optuna v4.0.0 Implementation}

-In contrast, the bandwidth is computed in Optuna v3.1.0 as follows:
+The bandwidth is computed in Optuna v4.0.0 as follows:

-where $D$ is the dimension of search space, $N$ is the number of observations, and the domain of the target parameter is $[L, R]$.
-Note that it is obvious from the formulation, but the constant factor $N^{-1 / (D + 4)} / 5$ of the bandwidth is fixed for all dimensions.
+where $D$ is the dimension of search space, $N$ is the number of observations, and the target parameter is defined on $[L, R]$.
+In contrast to the other methods, the bandwidth depends only on the number of observations and the dimension of search space.
+The bandwidth of a categorical parameter with $C \in \mathbb{Z}_+$ categories is determined in Optuna v4.0.0 as follows: